 This policy brief is an overview and critique of mapping, population size estimates and unique identifier codes and how they are used.
 The practices of mapping the places where sex workers live and work, and creating population size estimates, are becoming more routine.
 Some of the threats associated with these practices, and the strategies that are used to keep people safe and data confidential and secure, are discussed.
 A Community Guide is also available.

-This resource advises people outside of the sex worker community – who are interested in doing research on sex work – how to engage with sex workers.
+Canadian sex worker-led organisation, Maggie’s Toronto, developed this website disclaimer for non-sex workers seeking to engage, titled, 'A note to researchers, students, reporters, and artists who are not sex workers.'
+This resource advises people outside of the sex worker community who are interested in doing research on sex work on how to engage with sex workers.

 This publication documents the lessons learned from the process of implementing a four-country research project on sex work and violence through the narratives and reflections of those who participated in the research since its inception in 2011.
 The publication was commissioned by the Centre for Advocacy on Stigma and Marginalization (CASAM) in consultation with APNSW, UNDP, UNFPA and P4P (Asia-Pacific regional offices in Bangkok).
 Funding for the travel to conduct interviews towards this documentation was provided by UNDP.